Discover how performing changes when you develop all five

 So to make sure you start off on the right foot, and develop a solid foundation on which to build, Beyond Practicing also includes Practice That Sticks – a 1-hour course on the essential research-based practice strategies that all musicians ought to have in their practice toolbox.

-*And if you already own Practice That Sticks, you’re eligible for a $49 discount on Beyond Practicing (just be sure to use your existing account username or email address, and the system will apply the discount at checkout).
+*And if you already own Practice That Sticks, you’re eligible for a $49 discount on Beyond Practicing (just click here and use your existing account info to access the “alumni” signup page).

 Confidence is widely acknowledged to be one of the most important ingredients for success.
 But many assume that confidence is either something you’re born with, or is largely out of our control.
 Successful musicians take confidence into their own hands, and you’ll learn how to do the same.